woofpool/cardano-private-testnet-setup/README.md

     * The `cardano-db-sync` process uses a connection to a PostgreSQL database.
     * Please refer to the [Install PosgreSQL](2-INSTALL_POSTGRESQL.md) for instructions to set up.

-3. **Use scripts to set up & run private Cardano network and connect DB Sync process**
+3. **Run scripts to set up & run private Cardano network and connect DB Sync process**

-    * Use scripts to bootstrap the Cardano private network and attach the `cardano-db-sync` process to it to sync blockchain data to SQL database.
+    * Run scripts to bootstrap the Cardano private network and attach the `cardano-db-sync` process to it to sync blockchain data to SQL database.
-    * Please refer to the [Use Scripts guide](3-USE_SCRIPTS.md) for instructions.
+    * Please refer to the [Run Scripts guide](3-RUN_SCRIPTS.md) for instructions.

+4. **Run simple transaction and query the db-sync database to see results**

+    * Set up a new walllet for user2 and make a payment from user1 to user2.
+Query the database to confirm the transaction.
+    * Please refer to the [Run transaction guide](4-RUN_TRANSACTION.md) for instructions.

 ## Contributors

 This project is provided free of charge to the Cardano community.
+The author of this project is a fan of Cardano, as well as a Cardano stake pool operator.
+I am not affiliated with IOHK in any official capacity.

-If you want to support its continued development, you can delegate or recommend the Cardano staking pools of our contributors:
+If you want to support the continued development of this project, you can delegate or recommend my staking pool:

 - [**WOOF Cardano Staking Pool**](https://woofpool.github.io/)